tsc-buddy/AZ-MultiRegion-Lab/labs/scenario-two/README.md

 ### Composite Availability Estimate
 AVailability Calculations are intended to be used as a rough-order-of-magnitude (ROM) estimate for the general availability of a workload based on the design and dependency chain of each critical flow.
 It is a great way to understand how design decisions relating to both the infrastructure in Azure and your application code play a role is a workloads level of potential availability.

 > **Call to Action:** Using the Microsoft Composite Availability Estimate Calculator (CATE), work out the Max Minutes of Downtime/month and the Composite Availability Target for the architecture and its critical flows to compare the before and after based on the changes you have made.
+For a table of details about the critical flows, read the [workload preface](../../docs/workloadPreface.md).

 ### Cleanup
 When you have finished with this scenario as part of the lab, simply delete the resource group named ‘rg-waf-az-lab-scenario-2’.
 Everything that was deployed during the initial steps will reside within that resource group.